HadarPur/KMeansParallelAlgorithm/README.md

 # KMeansParallelAlgorithm

 ## Problem Definition
 Given a set of points in 3-dimensional space.
 Initial position (xi, yi, zi) and velocity (vxi, vyi, vzi) are known for each point Pi.
-Its position at the given time t can be calculated as follows:\n xi(t) = xi + t*vxi yi(t) = yi + t*vyi zi(t) = zi + t*vzi
+Its position at the given time t can be calculated as follows:

+xi(t) = xi + t*vxi
+yi(t) = yi + t*vyi
+zi(t) = zi + t*vzi

 Implement simplified K-Means algorithm to find K clusters.
 Find a first occurrence during given time interval [0, T] when a system of K clusters has a Quality Measure q that is less than given value QM.